carmenpelayo/DLDemandForecast/README.md

 April, 2024

 ## Introduction
 This project addresses the critical need for effective demand forecasting in local businesses, utilizing deep learning methods.
-By analyzing over two decades of data from a Connecticut cafe, we aim to develop a tool that provides highly accurate demand projections, aiding in operational planning and strategic decision-making.
+By analyzing over two decades of data from a Connecticut cafe, this project aims to identify and implement a deep learning algorithm that provides highly accurate demand projections, aiding in operational planning and strategic decision-making.

 ## Objectives
 - To provide accurate short-term demand forecasting for operational planning.
 - To identify long-term trends affecting strategic business decisions.
+- To investigate the accuracy of standard forecasting methods (ARIMA, GRUs, LSTMs) versus state-of-the-art deep learning algorithms (Transformers, Time-series Dense Encoders).

 ## Datasets
-Utilizes a detailed dataset from a local café, including meal counts, weather conditions, and expenditure, emphasizing the value of exploratory data analysis for meaningful insight extraction.
+Utilizes a dataset from a local café, including meal counts, weather conditions, and expenditure, over 23 years.

 ## Methodology
 - Exploratory Data Analysis (EDA) to understand data patterns.